sedelmeyer/cc-pyscript/README.rst

 * Scripts can be executed as standalone ``.py`` script files OR directly from the command-line entry-point as part of an installable Python application.

-* Finished scripts can be made as portable as you like, but can also benefit from added assurances of full unit-testing and test-matrix coverage using Tox_ and continuous integration services such as `GitHub Actions`_ (optional) or `Azure Pipelines`_ (optional, but not yet implemented).
+* Finished scripts can be made as portable as you like, but can also benefit from the added assurances of full unit-testing and test-matrix coverage using Tox_ and continuous integration services such as `GitHub Actions`_ (optional).

 * If your project grows in complexity such that it needs to be reconfigured into a fully-featured Python library, minimal work is needed because the majority of the Python scaffolding needed to make that conversion is already implemented as part of the project.

-* Conventions and best practices implemented using this template are similar to those used by the similar ``cc-pydata`` and ``cc-pyapp`` Cookiecutter templates, and their use when bootstrapping a new project creates a sense of consistency, making it easier for yourself and others to interpret and extend your code for any new project.
+* Conventions and best practices implemented using this template create a sense of consistency, making it easier for yourself and others to interpret and extend your code for any new project.

 ``cc-pyscript`` directory structure